By Blaise Jaeger · Updated 24 June 2026

 👉 Even beyond manta rays, the site offers more than many expect — from macro life to occasional surprises like reef sharks, turtles, or even night diving encounters.

-👉 Bottom line: if you’re in Bali and want to see manta rays, Manta Point should be at the top of your list.
+👉 Bottom line: if you’re in Bali and want to dive with manta rays, Manta Point should be at the top of your list.

 A little away from the cleaning stations, there are caves that are perfect for a leisurely exploration.
 This site is also incredibly diverse, featuring a rich array of macro life.
 You can spot crabs, the famous clownfish, surgeonfish, butterflyfish, rabbitfish, and all the endemic marine life of the island.
 Recently, we had the pleasure of encountering a stunning crown jellyfish here.